The Search

 New Yorkers fall into two camps when it comes to ground-floor apartments—some prefer them, while others avoid them at all costs.

-But choose wisely, and you'll be able to avoid or at least mitigate the possible pitfalls of first-floor living that include lobby and street noise, a lack of privacy and natural light, and a greater risk of pests, odors, and flooding (though you can never completely escape those city-living problems, even in a penthouse).
+But choose wisely, and you'll be able to avoid or at least mitigate the possible pitfalls of first-floor living, including lobby and street noise, a lack of privacy and natural light, and a greater risk of pests, odors, and flooding (though you can never completely escape those city-living problems, even in a penthouse).

-On the plus side, ground-floor units generally cost less than comparable apartments—the lower the floor, the lower the price.
-They can also meet your lifestyle needs (especially in walkups).
-And some lower-level units have features that make them more desirable than units on higher floors—like outdoor space.
+On the plus side, ground-floor units generally cost less than comparable apartments—generally speaking, the lower the floor, the lower the price.
+They can also better accommodate your lifestyle needs (especially in walkup buildings).
+And some lower-level units have features that make them more desirable than units on higher floors—namely, outdoor space or even duplex layouts.

 Read on for what makes a ground-floor apartment worth considering.

-[Editor’s Note: A previous version of this article was published in May 2023.
-We are presenting it here with updated information for June 2024.]
+[Editor's note: A previous version of this article was published in June 2024.
+We are presenting it here with updated information for May 2025.]

 1. Lower prices on average

-There's no rule of thumb for how much you might save on a ground-floor apartment—it will depend on a variety of factors, including location, exposures, square footage, layout, and outdoor space.
+How much you might save on a ground-floor apartment will depend on various factors, such as location, exposures, square footage, layout, and any outdoor space.
 That said, the sales price of a first-floor unit is typically up to 15 percent lower than a comparable unit on a higher floor.

 One real-life example from Lahav is the case of two identical apartments on the Upper West Side.
-The second-floor unit sold for $1.55 million, while the rear one on the ground floor went for $1.35 million.
-If the ground-floor unit had been facing the street, Lahav said the price may well have been knocked down further to $1.2 or $1.25 million.
+The second-floor unit sold for $1.55 million, while the rear unit on the ground floor sold for $1.35 million.
+If the ground-floor unit had been facing the street, Lahav suggested the price may have been further reduced to $1.2 or $1.25 million.

-"Being in the front is really a dealbreaker for a lot of people," he said.
+"Being in the front is a dealbreaker for many people," he said.
 "And if the window is directly facing something like a bus stop, that's going to be a 25 percent discount," he said.
-That's something to keep in mind for resale value, but if you are strapped for cash, these subprime apartments might be the only way to get your foot in NYC's real estate market.
+It's worth considering such factors for resale value, but if you are strapped for cash, these subprime apartments might be the only way to get your foot in NYC's real estate market.

-Lahav, however, said people are more willing to consider buying on the ground floor when there's a severe lack of inventory, as is the case now.
+According to Lahav, however, people are more willing to consider buying on the ground floor when there's a severe lack of inventory, as is the case now.
 "I am seeing less hesitation, especially if it has outdoor space," he said.

 2. No downstairs neighbors

-Being on the ground floor can protect you from noise complaints—especially if you have kids.
-Gerard Splendore, a broker at Coldwell Banker Warburg, knows first-hand the benefits of living on the ground floor.
+Being on the ground floor can protect you against noise complaints from neighbors, especially if you have kids.
+Gerard Splendore, a broker at Coldwell Banker Warburg, knows firsthand the benefits of living on the ground floor.

 "Our apartment was located over the laundry and storage rooms.
 My two children, as well as the other two who lived next to us, could—within limits—make as much noise as they liked and jump and run without concern about bothering neighbors below," he said.